-UN HR Committee Concluding observations on SGBV in Brazil, Colombia, Lesotho, Palestine and Uganda
+UN Human Rights Committee Concluding observations: Brazil, Colombia, Lesotho, Palestine and Uganda

-SAHR submitted recommendations to the United Nations Human Rights Committee (HRC) review of Brazil, Colombia, Lesotho, Palestine and Uganda on their laws on rape and sexual violence.
-The HRC adopted the following Concluding Observations on the same:
+In May 2023, SAHR submitted thematic reports to the United Nations Human Rights Committee (HRC) Treaty Body during their periodic review of Brazil, Colombia, Lesotho, Palestine and Uganda.

 The State party should adopt a comprehensive law on gender-based violence that aims to prevent, combat and punish all forms of violence against women and girls both in the public and private spheres.

 Ensure that all cases of violence against women, including domestic violence, are thoroughly investigated, perpetrators prosecuted and, if convicted, punished; and that victims have access to remedies and means of protection, including in rural and remote areas.

 Establish an effective mechanism to facilitate and encourage women and girls victims of violence, including domestic violence, to report cases to the police, and raise awareness about the criminal nature of such acts in order to overcome underreporting.

 Allocate resources to expand the network of shelters and other support services to specialized units for women at police stations and hospitals all over the country.

 The State party should continue its efforts to curb gender-based violence, in particular it should allocate the necessary financial, technical and human resources for the prevention, protection, punishment and reparation of acts of violence against women and girls and comprehensive care for victims of sexual and gender-based violence in the context of the conflict, and prioritize the prevention of gender-based and sexual violence in the areas most affected by the conflict.